 Our plan is designed to meet the specialized needs of people who have certain medical conditions.
-To be eligible for our plan, you must have Chronic lung disorders.
+To be eligible for our plan, you must have Cardiovascular Disorders, Chronic Heart Failure, and/or Diabetes.

-• Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 1-month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).
+Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 1-month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).

-Section 2.2 What are Medicare Part A and Medicare Part B? ------------- ---
+Section 2.2 What are Medicare Part A and Medicare Part B?